kanaria69/Mainecoco/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## An apple a day keeps the bullies away.
+If you throw it hard enough.